jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 ![Auburn Basketball Efficiency for the 2019-2020 Season][image6]

 I've mentioned several times on Twitter that the Alabama and Florida games this season were major outliers.
-In fact, they were two of the worst offensive games Auburn has played individually in the Bruce Pearl era and were the worst back-to-back games during his tenure.
+They're two of the worst offensive games Auburn has played individually in the Bruce Pearl era and were the worst back-to-back games during his tenure.
 As a result, the net efficiency also takes a big dip in those games.

-Another game of note is the win over Cal State Northridge where Auburn had the second best offensive efficiency in the Bruce Pearl era with 141.7 points per 100 possessions as well as the fifth best net efficiency at 56.2.
+Another game of note is the win over Cal State Northridge where Auburn had the second-best offensive efficiency in the Bruce Pearl era with 141.7 points per 100 possessions as well as the fifth-best net efficiency at 56.2.

 While this is the first season since 2015-2016 that the offensive efficiency for the season hasn't improved on the previous year, the current season average for